-Title of Material to be R econsidered:

-Author of Material to be

-Did you read or view the

-What is objectionable all specific; cite page numb users of the Library?
-(Be eccessary.)

-Is there anything positive particular references.
-Us • specific; cite page i numbers or other

-Have you consulted an e (If "Yes", please cite): • •

-What are your specific r

-Would you recommend If you are suggesting ren • mmend for replacement?

-Received By:

-The Hart Area Public advised that this comp Board which is a publi leted form will appear •

-Name: Libr ary Card Number:

-Address:

-Representing: Self:

-C:
+Title of Material to be Reconsidered: Author of Material to be Reconsidered: Did you read or view the entire work?
+Yes: No: Amount: What is objectionable about the material, and how specific; cite page numbers or other particular refe • ^ • 、 Is there anything positive about the material as a w particular references.
+Use back of form if necessar specific; cite page n umbers or other Have you consulted an evaluation of this work by (If "Yes", please cite): What are your specific recommendations to the Li brary rega rding this work?
+Would you recommend this material for a specific If you are suggesting removal of the item, what we ?
+Received By: The Hart Area Public Library values the opinic advised that this completed form will appear in Board which is a public document. • Name: Lib rary Card Number: Address: Representing: Self: Organization (Name): ····· Signature:

-Hart Area Public Library ♥415 South State Street ♥ Hart, Michigan 49420 ♥231-873-4476
+Hart Area Public Library♥415 South State Street♥Hart, Michigan 49420♥231-873-4476